uellenberg/tutorials/tutorials/discord-js-bot/0_making_a_basic_bot/user/README.md

 Before we go any further, I'd like to give a quick reminder about how Cratecode works to anyone reading this.
 If you haven't already, signing up to Cratecode gives you access to writing and running your code in-browser.
 That means you can create your discord bot and follow this tutorial in the same window.
 If you still aren't signed up, you can keep reading, but you'll have to write your code somewhere other than Cratecode.

 Now, where were we? `discord.js` is a JavaScript library that lets us connect to discord.
-To use it, run `pnpm add discord.js` in the console (or `npm i discord.js`, your pick).
+To use it, run `yarn add discord.js` in the console (or `npm i discord.js`, your pick).
 Now that we have `discord.js` installed, we can start using it.

 ### A Simple Discord Bot